baku89/ISF4AE/README.md

 ## Additional ISF Specification

-Since ISF was originally designed for real-time purposes, such as VJing, it has some limitations that do not align with After Effects' charasteristics.
+Since ISF was originally designed for real-time purposes, such as VJing, it has some limitations that do not align with After Effects' characteristics.
 This section describes how the plugin interprets ISFs and interoperates with After Effects.
 The following explanation assumes that you have already understood [the specification of ISF](https://github.com/mrRay/ISF_Spec/).

 ### Limitations